 I’m curled up in a ball, being attentive to The Cure’s Disintegration in a room full of giant striking flora and goths wearing black Buffalo Londons.
 It’s a profoundly wet March afternoon in Ridgewood, Queens, but the manner the mild pours in through the large industrial home windows, it may perhaps be early summer.
 I’m at Nowadays, a nightclub that, once a month, comes alive for the duration of the day for Classic Album Sundays, which is precisely what it seems like: fans sit in a room and pay attention to a lovely album on some relatively precise hello-fi device.
 This Sunday, the audio system blare Robert Smith’s iconically macabre 1989 document.
-In the front of the room subsequent to the turntable stands a female sporting an all-black outfit that maximum considerably includes a really perfect pair of black Acne jeans.
+In the front of the room after the turntable stands a female sporting an all-black outfit that maximum considerably includes a really perfect pair of black Acne jeans.

-Bertisch is someone with a creative imaginative and prescient that spans the entirety of New York’s microcosm of the hi-fi scene, which is dedicated to finding and sharing audio formats of the very best fine.
-When I see her at Nowadays, she spends time telling the target audience about the physical weight of the vinyl pressing we are paying attention to.
-She goes into even more detail while she explains the acoustics of the gap and why she selected the turntable the file sits on.
+Bertisch is someone with a creative, imaginative, and prescient that spans the entirety of New York’s microcosm of the hi-fi scene, which is dedicated to finding and sharing audio formats of the very best fine.
+When I see her, she spends time telling the target audience about the physical weight of the vinyl pressing we are paying attention to.
+She goes into even more detail while explaining the gap’s acoustics and why she selected the turntable the file sits on.
 Bertisch explains all of this with diligence and doesn’t make assumptions about our prior information of hi-fi going into the afternoon, which turned into crucial.

 Right now, style is her quotidian armor.
 “I’m keen on structures and a uniform, and so that’s kind of like how I consider day-to-day style,” she says.
-When I ask her later what that uniform looks like, she explains with the first-rate specificity: “There’s a black pair of flawlessly becoming skinny denim, and a white pair, and a blue pair.
-Ideally raw denim.
-Then there’s the precise white T-shirt, the best T-shirt in white and black, and some type of tan coloration there.
+When I ask her later what that uniform looks like, she explains with first-rate specificity: “There’s a black pair of flawlessly becoming skinny denim, and a white pair, and a blue pair—ideally, raw denim.
+Then there’s the precise white T-shirt, the best T-shirt in white and black, and some tan coloration there.

 Then there’s [the] perfect leather jacket.
-Then there’s a really perfect bomber and the suitable shearling coat, then there’s the perfect peacoat and the ideal overcoat.
+Then there’s a really perfect bomber and the suitable shearling coat; then there’s the perfect peacoat and the ideal overcoat.
 Then there’s the suitable pair of white footwear, then the perfect pair of Chelsea boots, and maybe stilettos,” she explains to me with a chunk of fun.
-At the stop of the day, even though, her fashion comes all the way down to being authentic, wearing apparel that in shape impeccably and drawing proposal from fashionable musicians like Patti Smith, Nico, and Cosey Fanni Tutti.
+At the top of the day, even though her fashion comes all the way down to being authentic, wearing apparel that is in shape impeccably and drawing proposals from fashionable musicians like Patti Smith, Nico, and Cosey Fanni Tutti.

 As we finish up, I explicitly ask Bertisch how she perspectives obsessing over style as something that waxes and wanes.
-She has the perfect reaction: “It’s a type of like ignoring part of you that becomes usually there, and also you’re just no longer talking to [it].
+She has the perfect reaction: “It’s a type of like ignoring part of you that usually becomes there, and also you’re just no longer talking to [it].
 It’s kind of like waving at you from at the back of, like, ‘Hey!
-I want you to take note of me, and you shouldn’t forget about a part of your self simply because you’re busy.’”
+I want you to take note of me, and you shouldn’t forget about a part of yourself simply because you’re busy.’”